dccakar/udemy_Js_Course_By_Jonas/README.md

-# udemyGameExample
+# udemy_Js_Course_By_Jonas
-This is a example by Jonas from udemy javascript course It is a basic number guessing game where secret number is randomly chosen in between 1 and 20.
+This repository contains the examples by Jonas from udemy javascript course